Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 ### Storing Data Securely

 **Salting before hashing**
-When hash personal data or sensitive information  we transofmr original data into a fix-size string that look like random but that in fact same imput will always produce same hash it had the vulnerabilities that if two persons have same password will produce the same hash, `salt` play with the concept that adding minimal input values(words to our passowrd) will produce a extremly different hash.
+When hash personal data or sensitive information  we transform original data into a fix-size string that look like random but that in fact same imput will always produce same hash it had the vulnerabilities that if two persons have same password will produce the same hash, `salt` play with the concept that adding minimal input values(words to our passowrd) will produce a extremly different hash.
 So the concept of salt is just adding some words to the passwords before to hash it to make it much more secure.